GaloisInc/LoCo/optimal/doc/reference.md

 ```

 A `Thunked` value can be thought of as a suspended computation, and `force`
 evaluates that computation to yield its result.
-TODO it does more.
+See
+[below](#evaluation-semantics) for more detail on this process.

 ## Expressions